arhankundu99/profanity-filter/README.md

 Most of the words which are in the `profane_wordlist.txt` are taken from Bad Words list for Facebook. <br/>
 Supports modified spellings like `D@mn`, `$h1t` etc. <br/>
-This library is significantly faster than other profanity filters which use regex.
+This library is significantly faster than other profanity filters which use regex. <br/>
+The filter also censors words if their prefixes match with any profane word.

 ## Working